-The reason why konacha is cheaper is because it’s actually made from the leftovers from the processing of other teas, such as gyokuro or sencha.
+The reason why konacha is cheaper is that it’s actually made from the leftovers from the processing of other teas, such as gyokuro or sencha.
 Large leaves are reserved for those teas, and the small leaves, buds, and dust that are unsuitable are used to make konacha.

-A secondary reason is that konacha, while being a cheaper alternative, still retains great flavour.
+A secondary reason is that konacha, while being a cheaper alternative, still retains great flavor.
 Remember that konacha is made from the leftovers of sencha or gyokuro processing, both of which are high-grade teas, so it is by no means inferior.

 When making tea like sencha or matcha, you’ll have to go through a short brewing process.
 The leaves need to be steeped for a while, or powder sifted.
 This can be quite inefficient for a restaurant where all customers have to be served green tea!
-To make konacha, just scoop some tea leaves in a cup and pour in some hot water, and it’s done!
+To make konacha, just scoop some tea leaves into a cup and pour in some hot water, and it’s done!

-While having green tea with sushi is such a common practice that we hardly think much of it, it’s interesting to know that there are in fact several really good reasons as to why!
+While having green tea with sushi is such a common practice that we hardly think much of it, it’s interesting to know that there are in fact several really good reasons why!
 Plus, not only is konacha great for when you’re eating sushi, it’s a really easy tea to brew and enjoy too.